 Students deliver direct patient care to both adults and children at St David's Hospital and the Mountain Ash Clinic which are the two main outreach sites for Cardiff University.
-In addition, BDS students undertake clinical placements at Community Dental Service (CDS) centres and attend Maxillofacial units at District General Hospitals (DGH) in an observational capacity.

 In September 2023, the School established a dedicated Working Group to review and enhance the quality assurance (QA) procedures for student outreach placements.
 As a result of this review, the group revised the QA documentation and recommended the consolidation of the School Placement Lead roles into a single, overarching Dental Student Placement (DSP) position.
 This role is responsible for overseeing all outreach placements and for identifying and developing new placement opportunities.
 The new DSP position was appointed in September 2024.